TonyAssi/IGPrediction/README.md

 by [Tony Assi](https://www.tonyassi.com/)

 Predict Instagram likes of an image using image regression.
-This framework downloads images/likes from Instagram, uploads them as a 🤗 dataset, trains an image regression model, uploads the model, and inference.
+The framework takes care of the scraping, model training, and inference.

-Image Regression model training and inference.
-The trainer fine-tunes [google/vit-base-patch16-224](https://huggingface.co/google/vit-base-patch16-224) with a custom PyTorch model that takes an image as input and outputs a number.
-You can upload the model to 🤗 Hub and use a simple predict function for inference.
-Built with 🤗 and PyTorch.
+Image Regression model training fine-tunes [google/vit-base-patch16-224](https://huggingface.co/google/vit-base-patch16-224) with a custom PyTorch model that takes an image as input and outputs the predicted number of likes.
+Built with PyTorch, 🤗 Transformers, and [Image Regression Trainer](https://github.com/TonyAssi/ImageRegression).

 ## Download
 ```bash